natacha-beck/cbrain-wiki/interface-guides/admin-guides/Administrator-Guides.md

 ## Role of an administrator

-For each CBRAIN platform you can have one or several user with administrator privilige.
+For each CBRAIN platform you can have one or several user with administrator privilege.
-An administrator have access to everething in CBRAIN, they can add/modify/delete all resources present in CBRAIN.
+An administrator have access to everything in CBRAIN, they can add/modify/delete all resources present in CBRAIN.
 For exemple he can add some users, execution servers, data providers etc...
 An administrator should also take care of the maintenance of the platform.